RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step2.md

 `export CONFIG=/root/computeInstanceConfig.txt`{{execute}}

 Now, **only** if you are following this scenario for the **OKE API Server Reverse proxy**, edit the File `computeInstanceConfig.txt`{{open}} and change the
 IP address (in the proxy pass element) to the one that you got in Step 2 of the OKE Scenario.
-It is very important that you do that.
+It is very important that you do that before proceeding.

 Let's create the compute instance: